 1. Moringa Oil for Hair Growth

 Moringa oil comes from a plant that is mostly found in the Himalayan mountains.
 The cool thing about it, from its seeds to its bark, is it's edible and packed with antioxidants.
 As far as your overall health, moringa oil is good for you because it contains three times more iron than spinach (good to know if you're anemic or you have heavy-flow periods).
 Moringa oil also contains amino acids to keep your cells in good shape.
-It's also got a great reputation for giving you an energy boost, healing ulcers and reducing arthritic pain.
+It's also got a great reputation for giving you an energy boost, healing ulcers, and reducing arthritic pain.
 Plus, if you're a new mom, it's an oil that has the ability to significantly increase the flow of your breast milk.

-What makes moringa oil so good for your hair is because its high amount of Vitamin A will strengthen your hair follicles, its high amount of zinc will prevent your follicles from experiencing atrophy and, all of the Vitamin E that is in it, will increase blood flow to your scalp so that your hair follicles will get all of the nutrients that they need.
+What makes moringa oil so good for your hair is that its high amount of Vitamin A will strengthen your hair follicles, its high amount of zinc will prevent your follicles from experiencing atrophy, and, all of the Vitamin E that is in it, will increase blood flow to your scalp so that your hair follicles will get all of the nutrients that they need.
 Healthy follicles mean healthier hair from root to tip.
 As a bonus, if you massage your scalp a couple of times a week with the oil, you'll see less split ends too.
 You can learn more about it in oil form here.

 2. Chebe Powder for Hair Growth